herve4m/quay-api-operator/docs/crds/ApiToken.md

   # The secret MUST include the "username" and "password" parameters, because
   # you cannot authenticate with a token to create another token.
   connSecretRef:
-    name: quay-temp-credentials-secret
+    name: quay-credentials
-    # By default, the operator looks for the secret in the same namespace as the
+    # By default, the operator looks for the secret in the same namespace as
-    # apitoken resource, but you can specify a different namespace.
+    # the apitoken resource, but you can specify a different namespace.
     # namespace: mynamespace

   # You can specify the client ID by using the clientId parameter, or you can